anna-murphy/diy-podcast-feed/README.md

 thanks for asking! unfortunately, github doesn't let you upload files greater than 25mb. and, depending on the length of your episodes, that just won't cut it. but! that's okay! our current internet enconomy, however questionably, gives a surprising about of free online storage. so, this next section will walk you through uploading an audio file to google drive that can be added to a podcast feed.

+> note: this method might play weirdly with some podcatchers. some more research needs to happen before i can say for certain, but i think it should work?

 so, first step: record your audio! i won't get into how to do that because it depends on what you're trying to do. so i'll just assume you have that. for the purposes of this guide, i'll be using a quick rendition i did of motzart's piano sonata no1 in c major.

 for most podcast length audio, you won't be able to upload it to github, so don't try and include it in the repository like i have. instead, head over to google drive! i'll assume you already have a google account (such is life in the 21st century), but if you don't, go ahead and create one really quickly.